 Following his dissertation work, he held a Postdoctoral Fellowship at New York University School of Medicine in the Department of Environmental Medicine from 2007-2010.
 Working primarily under the mentorship of Professor Morton Lippmann, Dr. Peltier applied state-of-the-art chemical characterization methods to a number of ongoing toxicological investigations.
 This included pilot investigations of fracturing of large crustal materials to smaller sizes (mimicking tire and road processing of settled dust), resuspension of whole dust samples collected in lower Manhattan after September 11th, 2001, and management of their X-Ray Fluorescence Spectroscopy facilities.
 He was awarded a highly competitive K99 research grant from the National Institute of Science in 2009 and is the 2012 recipient of the Walter Rosenblith New Investigator Award from the Health Effects Institute.

 Dr. Peltier maintains an active research lab with both analytical laboratory and machine shop facilities.
-He is an Associate Editor of the Journal of Exposure Science and Environmental Epidemiology, and is a member of the American Thoracic Society, American Association of Aerosol Science, and the International Society of Exposure Science.
-He is currently an Assistant Professor at the University of Massachusetts.
+He is the Deputy Editor in Chief of the Journal of Exposure Science and Environmental Epidemiology, and is a member of the International Society of Exposure Science.
+He is currently an Associate Professor at the University of Massachusetts Amherst